My list of a few favorite garden hacks that will save you time and money

 Seeds are used most plants to reproduce.
 The seed contains 3 main parts; the embryo, the endosperm (food for the embryo), and the coat.

 The coat protects the embryo when the seed is dormant.
 This is the part that you see.
 It can appear hard.
 It is this shell that protects the seed embryo.
 The coat of a seed has tiny holes in which water and air can penetrate.
-When the seed is exposed to water the coat softens and starts to break away allowing even more water and air to get to the embryo.
+When you soak a seed the coat softens and starts to break away allowing even more water and air to get to the embryo.

 That makes the idea of soaking your seeds before planting seem like a good idea.